LL2323/LL2323.github.io/README.md

 An IaC tool for deploying and managing a CTF competition environment on a single Linux host.

 ### What does `ctfctl` do?
-`ctfctl` handles the full lifecycle of a CTF event — it spins up the CTFd scoreboard, deploys vulnerable challenge containers, generates and injects unique flags per team, and configures the firewall, all from a single command.
-When the event is over, it tears everything down just as easily.
+`ctfctl` handles the full lifecycle of a CTF event.
+It spins up a CTFd scoreboard, deploys vulnerable challenge containers, generates and injects unique flags per team, and configures a firewall, all from a single command.
+When the event is over, it tears everything down for you just as easily.

 ## Requirements
 - Linux (CentOS/Ubuntu recommended)